Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: Dataset and network model

 We consider a weighted directed temporal network $G = (V,T,\varpi)$, where $V$ is a set of nodes, $T = [t_0, t_1, \ldots, t_{max}] \subseteq \mathbb{N}$ is a discrete time domain, and $\varpi: V \times V \times T\rightarrow \mathbb{N}$ is a function defining for each pair of nodes $i,j \in V$ and each timestamp $t \in T$ the weight of edge $(i,j)$ at time $t$.
 In the following, we refer to the weight of edge $(i,j)$ at time $t$ as $w_{ij,t}$, and we consider it missing if $w_{ij,t} = 0$.
 Let $s_{i,t}^{in} = \sum_{j \in V} w_{ji,t}$ and $s_{i,t}^{out} = \sum_{j \in V} w_{ij,t}$ represent the in-strength and the out-strength of node $i \in V$ at time $t \in T$, respectively.
 We also denote by $E_t = \{(i,j) \mid \varpi(i,j,t) > 0 \}$ the set of edges existing at time $t \in T$.
 Finally, let $W_t$ be the weighted adjacency matrix of $G$ at time $t \in T$.

-In our case, we identify the nodes of the network as the countries involved in the scientific migration process (231 in total), and an edge between two counties represents a migration route.
-Each edge between two nodes $i,j \in V$ is attributed with a time $t \in T$ and a weight $w$: a quartet $(i, j, t,w)$ represents the migration of $w$ researchers from country $i$ to country $j$ at time $t$.
-The time domain of the \emph{\smn} is $T = [2000, 2001, \ldots, 2016]$, composed of 17 years, since most of the data are concentrated between 2000 and 2016, and the geopolitical configuration of the countries is quite stable after 2000.
+In our application domain, we identify the nodes of the network as the countries involved in the scientific migration process (231 in total); an edge between two countries represents a migration route.
+Each edge between two nodes $i,j \in V$ is attributed with a time $t \in T$ and a weight $w$: a quartet $(i, j, t, w)$ represents the migration of $w$ researchers from country $i$ to country $j$ at time $t$.
+The time domain of the \emph{\smn} is $T = [2000, 2001, \ldots, 2016]$, composed of 17 years, since most of the data is concentrated between 2000 and 2016, and the geopolitical configuration of the countries is quite stable after 2000.
+2014 is the year for which the dataset records the largest amount of information, so we consider it pivotal in the following analysis.

-Figure~\ref{fig:nodes_distr} shows the number of active nodes (i.e., nodes $i \in V$ having $s_{i,t}^{in}$ and/or $s_{i,t}^{out}$ greater than 0) and the size of the strong connected component in the considered time domain $T$.
-Note that most of the nodes is active in 2014, which is also the year for which the dataset records the largest amount of information.
-Also the number of edges existing in each year follows a very similar trend (see Figure~\ref{fig:edges_distr}).
-For this reason, we consider year 2014 pivotal in the following analysis.

-We report in Figure~\ref{fig:strength_distr} the distributions of the in-strength and the out-strength in the \smn in 2000, 2014, and 2016.
-The shapes of the distributions are very similar among the shown years, as well as the missing ones.
-Also, there are not notable differences between in-strength and out-strength.
-Such distribution will come in handy in the following, to create configuration models that preserve in-strength and out-strength sequences.